An Overview of Indian Medical Device Rules and Medical Device Regulation 2017/745

 Efficacy Expectations and Adherence: Evidence of Consumer Biases and Heuristics in Pharmaceutical Marketing

-Onychomycosis: A Updated Review
+Onychomycosis: An Updated Review

-Pharmacognosy and its history: people,plants and Natural products
+Pharmacognosy and its History: People, Plants and Natural Products

 Efficacy Expectations and Adherence: Evidence of Consumer Biases and Heuristics in Pharmaceutical Marketing